darvin/seshat/README.md

 Note
 ====
 The original [*Seshat*](https://github.com/falvaro/seshat) by [Francisco Álvaro](https://github.com/falvaro) uses some out-dated/deprecated language features which lead to compilation errors on modern C++ compilers.
-This fork tries to fix such issues so that more people can play with this excellent handwritten math expression parser.
+This fork fixes such issues so that more people can play with this excellent handwritten math expression parser.

+The current code has been compiled successfully on macOS 10.12.
+However, the dependency on [Xerces-C++](http://xerces.apache.org/xerces-c/index.html) has been removed temporarily.
+Therefore, it does not accept input in InkML format for now.

 SESHAT: Handwritten math expression parser
 ==========================================